PyChina/weekly/content/Issue/issue-393.md

 - [Thank You, Guido](https://pycoders.com/link/2812/web)
     + DROPBOX.COM

-“After six and a half years, Guido van Rossum, the creator of Python, is leaving Dropbox and heading into retirement.”
+"After six and a half years, Guido van Rossum, the creator of Python, is leaving Dropbox and heading into retirement."

 (`是也乎:`